File Formats

 .orvproject (Native Session Format)

-OpenRV Web's native session format is a JSON-based file containing the complete viewer state:
+OpenRV Web's native session format is a JSON-based file containing the majority of the viewer state, though some subsystems are not yet serialized:

 - Serializer: